Pappardelle pasta with venison ragu from Trentino-Alto Adige.

 Game meat is popular in Italy!

-Before moving to Italy, I hadn’t eaten much game but here it’s very popular, especially in the mountainous areas during the hunting season, which mainly runs through the winter.
+Before moving to Italy, I hadn’t eaten much game.
+But here, it’s very popular, especially in the mountainous areas.
+Game is traditionally eaten during the hunting season, which mainly runs through the winter.
 By game, I mean mostly venison (cervo), roe deer (capriolo) wild boar (cinghiale) and hare (lepre).
 Italians eat game served in different ways including with pasta, braised as a main course or as salami.
-All are delicious but I think with pasta is my favourite!
+All are delicious, but I think with pasta is my favourite!

 This particular pasta with venison ragu recipe comes from Trentino-Alto Adige, the North Eastern Italian region which borders Austria and Switzerland and stretches across the Dolomite Alps.
 Food in Trentino-Alto Adige is a mixture of Austrian and Italian and, of course, game is an important part of the regional cuisine.
 However, venison is also eaten in other regions.

-Traditionally, the most popular pasta served with game ragu is flat ribbons such pappardelle, tagliatelle or fettucine.
-I used pappardelle for this pasta with venison ragu recipe, but one of these days I want to try making chocolate tagliatelle with venison.
+Traditionally, the most popular pasta served with game ragu is flat ribbons such pappardelle, tagliatelle or fettuccine.
+I used pappardelle for this pasta with venison ragu recipe.
+But, one of these days I want to try making chocolate tagliatelle with venison.
 Yes, chocolate tagliatelle exists and is mainly eaten with venison!

 The herbs & spices!